-The elected school board, which primarily served in an advisory capacity, will now act as a fully functioning school board—though a monitor will be following the district’s progress and compliance with a transition plan over the next two years.
+The elected school board, which primarily served in an advisory capacity, will now act as a fully functioning school board—though a monitor will be following the city’s progress and compliance with a transition plan over the next two years.

-In recent years, Newark has seen its graduation rate improve to 78 percent, and the district now outperforms most school systems with similar demographics in reading and math, according to the district.
+In recent years, Newark has seen its graduation rate improve to 78 percent, and the district now out-performs most school systems with similar demographics in reading and math, according to the district.

 A version of this news article first appeared in the District Dossier blog.